In part one we discussed what important information you can get by paying attention to your dog’s pee.

 Protein levels are measured to determine whether there is kidney damage or inflammation in the urinary tract.

 Ketones in the urine are usually associated with diabetes mellitus.

 Excess Bilirubin can be a sign of liver disease.

-Finally, a centrifuge is used to separate sediment, which is then further evaluated under a microscope.
+Finally, a centrifuge separates sediment for further evaluation under a microscope.

-A higher than a normal number of red blood cells in urine can be caused by a number of issues, such as trauma, urinary tract infection, bladder stones or blood clotting problems.
+A higher than a normal number of red blood cells in urine can mean a number of issues, such as:

 The presence of white blood cells may indicate inflammation or infection.

 Observing bacteria can indicate infection as long as the sample was taken using the sterile technique.

 Culture can determine the type of bacteria present and which antibiotics should be most effective against them.

 Crystals in the urine can be seen with bladder stones.